JoeyStanley/jekyll-for-designers/index.md

 <!--📝 Finalizing a manuscript on Georgia English.-->

-📝 Revising and resubmitting two papers (one on Pillai scores and the other on Order of Operations).

-📝 Preparing a talk for NWAV50 on Pillai scores (with Betsy Sneller)
+📝 Finished revising and resubmitting stuff!
+(I had four R&Rs or proofs all come come back in the past six weeks!)

 <!--📝 Working on a manuscript based on my dissertation (finally).-->